City : Interview Park : Preparing for an Interview

 Predict the Questions

-A good way to think about what questions might be asked is to predict what they might ask based on the job description and your application - BUT don't prepare ser answers for only those questions as they might ask you them!
+You can try predicting what interviewers might ask based on the job description and your application - BUT don't prepare set answers for only those questions as they might not ask you them!

-To prepare for less obvious questions, have a think about what you have been asked in previous interviews and what you would ask if you had to interview yourself.
-You can also ask family members or friends to interview you to give you practice of not knowing what questions will be asked!
+To prepare for less obvious questions you can ask family members or friends to interview you to give you practice of not knowing what questions will come up!

 The interviewers won't try and catch you out, but they might ask a complicated question.
 If you don't understand it the first time, don't feel awkward about asking them to repeat or re-word the question - better to ask than to answer incorrectly!